-- Free – $0 (State additional $19.95): This option is for fast, free filing of simple returns.
+- Free – $0 (State included): This option is for fast, free filing of simple returns.
 Includes retirement income.

-- TaxAct Online 2018 Self Employed+ Edition – $77.95 (State additional $39.95): You have to look for this option, but it’s there.
-This version is designed to guarantee the maximum tax benefit for self-employed filers, sole proprietors and independent contractors.
+- Self Employed+ – $74.95 (State additional $49.95): This version is designed to guarantee the maximum tax benefit for self-employed filers, freelancers, sole proprietors and independent contractors.

 H&R Block Pricing

-H&R Block obviously has their in-person option (more on this below), but they also offer five pricing tiers for their online tax prep:
+H&R Block obviously has their in-person option (more on this below), but they also offer four pricing tiers for their online tax prep: